Schyrsivochter/PythonSCA/README.md

 3. Run scagui.pyw.
 It will create a directory with some files when closing for the first time.
 Leave them there unless you want to start over every time you close and re-open the SCA.

 ### Further information
 - The tabs behave like in a web browser – Ctrl+T opens a new one, Ctrl+W closes the current one; middle click on a tab closes it, middle click on the tab bar opens a new one.
-They can be switched with Ctrl-PgUp/PgDn.
-You can’t move them by dragging yet, sorry.
+They can be switched with Ctrl+PgUp/PgDn, and moved with Ctrl+Alt+PgUp/PgDn.
+You can’t move them by dragging, sorry.
-- The standard file extensions are `.slx` and `.sca` (not the `.lex` and `.sc` from Zompist’s first SCA).
+- The standard file extension for word lists/lexicons is `.slx` (not the `.lex` from Zompist’s first SCA).
-- In the ‘pysca’ directory you will find files named `__last{n}.slx` and `__last{n}.sca` with `n`s from 0 to the number of tabs - 1.
-They hold the rules and input lexicons from the last session.
+- In the ‘pysca’ directory you will find files that hold the rules and input lexicons from the last session.
 You can copy and rename them if you forgot to save something.
 (Actually, you can do with them what you want, since SCA does not read them – it restores the contents of its last tabs from the `__last.json` file.)
-- If you want to see the Python console to debug the program, run `scaguioo.py` directly. (`scagui.pyw` essentially just runs `scaguioo.py`, but since it has the `pyw` extension, Python hides the console.)
 - Ignore the checkbox named Debug.
 Originally, it makes the rule applying script show debug info, but you probably won’t understand it, and it will be *very* much, if not far too much for Python or for you to handle (that’s why it’s deactivated by default).
 So unless you know what you’re doing, leave it alone.
 - If you have any ideas or suggestions, feel free to contact me!

 ### Current roadmap
-- For the rule applying script `sca.py`:
 - Support for the wildcard `…`
+- Improve GUI on systems that are not Windows 10
+- Add keyboard shortcuts to make workflow even easiër